 Out of memory

 - Enable or increase the page file size.
 The page file is some space on your hard drive the computer puts data in when the RAM memory is full.
 If it’s disabled you could try to activate it.
-Here is a guide: https://www.techwalla.com/articles/how-to-enable-page-file-in-windows
+You may follow the steps in this guide.

-- Close programs you have running in the background to free up some memory space.
+- Close programs you have running in the background to free up some memory.
 For example Chrome is a heavy memory user.

 - Restart the game between matches.
 This sucks but it could help you.